clairmarie8/Capstone/README.md

 ## Improving the Model

-Ways to improve the model include identifying what went wrong in the interactions and polynomial regression, and using further EDA to decode the patterns in the residual plot.
+Ways to improve the model include identifying what went wrong in the interactions and polynomial regression, and using further EDA to decode the patterns in the residual plot, and deeper analysis of complex coefficients.

 ## Results

 **Interpretation of Coeffcients**

-For every 100 ft of frontage, lifespan goes up 1 year.

-For every year younger that a building is, its lifespan will decrease by 1 year.

-Larger lots cause a slightly positive impact on lifespan.

 **Lot Area**\
 lotarea 0.0000019327, slight positive relationship.